How to wow an interviewer

 Do not ask questions that are relevant to your needs in an interview.
 Only ask questions relevant to the interviewer’s pain and, of those, only questions in areas you have had experience and a positive outcome.

 I have participated interviews where the play (thinking of our tennis analogy) has been entirely on the interviewer's side of the court.

-So now you know - If, at the end of the interview, the interviewer asks: "Do you have any questions", then you have blown it.
+Ask three to four questions equally spread over the 35 minutes.
+If at the end of the interview, the interviewer asks: "Do you have any questions", then you will know that you have blown it.

-Okay, let's not to forget phase 4: the Closing or the Outro.
+Let us not forget phase 4: The Closing

-In sales, it is often asking for the sale - but as an applicant don't go there.
+In sales, it is often called asking for the sale, but as an applicant, please do not go there.

-The Interviewer will most likely have to interview other people and reflect upon the interview - so asking for a job offer would not be appropriate.
+The interviewer will likely be interviewing other candidates and reflecting upon the interview, so asking for a job offer would not be appropriate.

-We can talk about how to create urgency.
-If you ask what is the next step, you could say that you are interested in this role; it sounds really exciting.
-If you have had positive responses from other interviews, you could say that while you have had some positive responses, you really like this opportunity.
-You have hinted that there is competition and if they are interested they need to move with some speed... that is all you need to do.
+Asking about the next step indicates your interest in the role.
+If you have had positive responses from other interviews, you could say that while you have had some positive responses for other roles you have recently applied for, you really like this opportunity.
+You have hinted at competition and if they are interested, they need to move with some speed.
+This is is all you need to do.

-I hope you have found this helpful.
-The good news is most of your competitors (other candidates you are up against) don't know how to run an interview).
-So, you are in with a better chance.
+The good news is most of your competitors (other candidates you are up against) do not know how to run an interview.
+Your greater understanding provides you with a better chance of success.

-Last point: the more WOW you create, the higher the remuneration you can request.
-So there is a big reward for a couple of days interview preparation.
+One final point: The more WOW you create, the higher the remuneration you can request.
+This is a big reward for a couple of days interview preparation.

-PS.
-Don’t forget to email the interviewer after the interview and thank them for their time and the information they shared.
+Do not forget to email the interviewer after the interview, thanking them for their time and the information they shared.